huggingface/blog/daily-papers.md

 ![image/png](https://cdn-uploads.huggingface.co/production/uploads/63a369d98c0c89dcae3b8329/flNjYihJjvWTB4q_hfbvl.png)

-On each paper’s page, you’ll find related resources, such as models, datasets, Spaces and other useful collections, all linked on the right side.
+On each paper’s page, you’ll find related [resources](https://huggingface.co/docs/hub/paper-pages), such as models, datasets, Spaces and other useful collections, all linked on the right side.

-Authors can easily associate their models or datasets with their paper by simply adding paper's arXiv URL to the README.md file of their resources.
-This feature not only gives authors a chance to highlight their work but also helps users access everything they need in one convenient place.
+Authors can easily associate their models or datasets with their paper by simply adding paper's arXiv URL to the README.md file of their resources.This feature not only gives authors a chance to highlight their work but also helps users access everything they need in one convenient place.

 ## 🗳 Show Your Support with Upvotes